murpholinox/murpholinox.github.io/_posts/2020-08-01-installadxv.md

 Adxv can be used to display and analyze 2-D area detector data.
 It is optimized to display X-Ray crystallography diffraction images.
-The data may be displayed as a 1-D cross section, 2-D image or 3-D surface.
+The data may be displayed as a 1-D cross section,  a 2-D image or a 3-D surface.

 From [here](https://www.scripps.edu/tainer/arvai/adxv.html).